Maccha-Ankit/Advanced-SQL-Analytics-on-Apple-Retail-Sales-Dataset/README.md

 ## About This Project

-As part of my journey in learning Data Analytics and SQL, I worked on this project to analyze an Apple Retail Sales dataset using PostgreSQL.

-The objective of this project was to solve real-world business problems related to sales performance, store operations, product reliability, and warranty claims.
-Through this project, I explored how SQL can be used to transform raw transactional data into meaningful business insights.
+This project showcases the use of SQL to analyze a large-scale Apple Retail Sales dataset and solve real-world business problems related to sales performance, store operations, product reliability, and warranty claims.

+The analysis was performed using PostgreSQL on a dataset containing **over 1 million sales records**, providing hands-on experience with querying, optimizing, and extracting insights from large volumes of data.

-I also practiced advanced SQL concepts such as joins, aggregations, window functions, Common Table Expressions (CTEs), date functions, and query optimization techniques.
+Through this project, I applied advanced SQL concepts such as joins, aggregations, window functions, Common Table Expressions (CTEs), date functions, and query optimization techniques to generate meaningful business insights.

 ---

-## Project Objectives

-* Analyze sales performance across stores and countries.
-* Understand product demand and customer purchasing trends.
-* Evaluate product reliability using warranty claim data.
-* Generate actionable business insights using SQL.
-* Improve query performance through indexing and optimization.
-* Strengthen practical SQL skills using real-world business scenarios.

----

-## Database Schema
+## Dataset Overview

-The project uses five tables:
+The project uses a retail dataset consisting of the following tables:

 ### Stores

-Contains information about Apple retail stores.
+Contains information about retail store locations.

 ### Products